 We reviewed for Conflict Minerals content all categories of materials either necessary to the production of our products or necessary to the products' functionality.
 In accordance with SEC Staff Guidance with respect to Rule 13p-1, we excluded packaging materials from this review.
-Based on the review, the categories of our products that were determined to include Conflict Minerals or to include metals of undeterminable content requiring additional analysis were: syringes (used as delivery mechanisms for certain pharmaceutical products); and electronics and other mechanical components (used in surgical equipment and laboratory automation equipment).
+Based on the review, the categories of our products that were determined to include Conflict Minerals or to include metals of undeterminable content requiring additional analysis were: syringes (used as delivery mechanisms for certain pharmaceutical products); and electronics and mechanical components used in advanced laboratory automation equipment.